yayun/yayun.github.com/_posts/2013-04-17-package-or-source-code.md

 **PMS**

-Here is a picture about the process of installing program
+Here is a picture about the process of installing program<!--more-->

 <img src="/images/Pms.png"/>